I’m sure that you have lots of questions. I’ve tried to answer some of the common ones here, but if there’s something else please contact me

 How long will you cover the wedding for?

 All day.
 My coverage starts with the bridal preparations, about 2 hours before your ceremony and continues until after the first dance.
-An average is 10 hours.
+An average is approximately 10 hours.
 Having fireworks or a sparkler send-off, then extra hours can be added onto the day at a reasonable fee.

 Do you have any recommendations for timings?